veneziacarl/lifestyle_design/README.md

 Server commands:
 in two separate windows in your rails root run
-`$ webpack start`
+`$ npm start`
 `$ rails s`

 **TODO:**

 Where I left off:
-put a pry in the controller update method and try and get the update function to work property. having issues actually getting the update to persist.
+- put a pry in the controller update method and try and get the update function to work property. having issues actually getting the update to persist.
+- adding react dnd functionality

 _phase 1_
 - [x] complete Entry component